Fohn-Group/fohn-group-vscode-devcontainer/README.md

-# Fohn Ggroup Vscode devcontainer
+# Fohn Group Vscode devcontainer

 Enable development of Fohn-Ui, Fohn-Js and Fohn-Css within the same devcontainer using Visual Studio.